vcheplygina/fyp2024/assignment_final.md

 Make sure your CSV file follows the guidelines outlined in Broman & Woo paper "Data organization in spreadsheets".

+You might want to work on asymmetry and color first, because they are more intuitive, than the other features.

 ## Task 5: Measure the features automatically